IncludeNYC logo

 High School Equivalency (HSE) Diploma*

-DescriptionTo be eligible to take the New York State (NYS) High School Equivalency (HSE) Exam, an applicant must:
+DescriptionTo be eligible to take the New York State (NYS) High School Equivalency (HSE) Exam, an applicant:

-– As of January 2022, New York State has chosen to return to the General Educational Development Test (GED) for the High School Equivalency exam.
+– As of January 2022, New York State has returned to the General Educational Development Test (GED) for the High School Equivalency exam.

 – There are four subject tests: Reasoning Through Language Arts (RLA); Social Studies; Science; and Mathematical Reasoning.

-– Have resided in NYS for at least thirty days; and
+– Must live in NYS for at least thirty days when applying,

 See age eligibility guidelines here

-To prepare for the GED exam, students under the age of 19 should enroll in a:
+To prepare for the GED exam, test takers can enroll in:

-– NYC DOE Pathway to Graduation (P2G) High School Equivalency Program (Ages 17-21)
+– NYC Public Schools Pathway to Graduation (P2G) High School Equivalency Program (Ages 17-21)

 *Graduating with a High School Equivalency Diploma provides access to associate degree programs, the military, and trade school.
 Refer to INCLUDEnyc’s tip sheet about the GED Exam for more information about obtaining a High School Equivalency diploma.